blefaudeux/Pinta/README.md

 An example of training is done through the *train_vpp.py* script, feel free to implement more networks as you see fit.

-- Train a new model, given the settings in *settings.py*: `./train_vpp.py --plot`
+- Train a new model, given the settings in *settings.py*:
+`./train_vpp.py --amp --settings_path settings/settings_mini_polar.json --data_path data/ --parallel`

-This saves the resulting model, and produces a predicted curve against the ground truth, similar to.
+This saves the resulting model, and produces a predicted curve against the ground truth, similar to the attached example.
 Noteworthy extra arguments are `--parallel` to load data files on multiple cores (useful if dataset spread over multiple files), and `--amp` to use automatic mixed precision (way faster training on somewhat recent GPUs).

 ![Prediction vs. Ground truth example](../master/ressources/evaluation.jpg?raw=true "Prediction vs. Ground truth example")

-- Generate a polar plot from a trained model: `./polar_from_vpp.py --model_path={pathToTrainedModel.pt}`
+- Generate a polar plot from a trained model:
+`./polar_from_vpp.py --model_path={pathToTrainedModel.pt}`

 This does not use the whole model capacity, but can be useful to check that the results are meaningful